 This creative course gave young composers and sound designers the opportunity to be mentored and challenged by professional musicians, composers and sound designers, allowing them to work together to create their own film scores, set to original US Air Force images of Kittinger’s fall to earth.

 The pieces created were performed at sound festival alongside Man High on Saturday 2 November 2013 at The Lemon Tree in Aberdeen.

 Man High Mixer

 Inspired by each component of the music and film piece Man High, sound designer & digital artist Yann Seznec has developed an original software tool that allows people to create their own digital music score, set to a selection of pre-edited video extracts from the Man High projections.
-The software is designed to provide first time users with a simple yet powerful audio and video processor, allowing them to learn and discover new skills through play.
-Users can save their performances and share them with others.
+The software was designed to provide first time users with a simple yet powerful audio and video processor, allowing them to learn and discover new skills through play.
+Users could save their performances and share them with others.